The First Novel Draft Blues: How to Revise and Rewrite

 Join Cat Rambo for a workshop in which they teach you what to do next.

-Classes are limited to 15 people.
-They are taught online and require reliable Internet connection, although in the past participants have logged on from coffee shops, cafes, and even an airplane; a webcam is suggested but not required.
+Classes are taught online and require reliable Internet connection, although in the past participants have logged on from coffee shops, cafes, and even an airplane; a webcam is suggested but not required.
 They are recorded for the benefit of class members only.

 To register for this class, send an email with the following details: